elonen/spritesheet-cleanup/README.md

 ![Grid Viz](examples/debug_grid_visualization.png)
 ![Restored](examples/example_restored.png)

-The tool doesn't attempt any palette reduction, so if the image is very noisy (like the example), you may get some unwanted color variations in supposedly unform areas.
-In that case, you can additionally try `--bilateral-filter`, though it won't always help.
+The tool doesn't attempt any palette reduction, so if the image is very noisy (like the example), you may get some unwanted color variations in supposedly uniform areas.
+In that case, you can try `--bilateral-filter` or reduce `--sample-center` to sample a smaller region from the center of each cell, though these won't always help.

 ### Process as Single Image (no segmentation)